 You get bonus points if you mix things up and take a late-night walk or make another micro-adventure for your workweek.
 But if you’re just having a night at home, these few I’ve adopted can really help:

 I treat journalling primarily as a way of telling my story of the day.
 Because telling a good story involves a lot of editing and condensing, this practice helps me to highlight the parts of my day that were really significant.
+I use a ton of bullet journaling templates on my iPad, as it helps me assign various thoughts to specific designs.
+It helps in locating journals quite easily.
 I see the beauty and goodness of my day more clearly (and I’m more grateful as a result).
 I can also break down my problems when I write about them, and I can dedicate some thought to working out my negative emotions and committing to doing better.

 2. Writing short notes and essays (blogging)